Chart Color Schemes

 Blacktown (North) - Marayong hosts a young demographic, positioning it in the bottom quartile nationwide

-Blacktown (North) - Marayong's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Blacktown (North) - Marayong has a higher proportion of residents aged 5-14 years (13.2%) but fewer residents aged 45-54 years (10.9%).
-Between the 2016 and 2021 censuses, the population aged 75 to 84 years increased from 3.8% to 4.8%, while the population aged 25 to 34 years decreased from 17.1% to 16.3%.
-By 2041, forecasts indicate significant demographic changes in Blacktown (North) - Marayong.
-The 75 to 84 age group is projected to grow by 52%, adding 534 residents to reach a total of 1,556.
-Residents aged 65 years and above are expected to drive 59% of population growth, indicating a trend towards demographic aging.
-Conversely, populations in the 25 to 34 age group and the 0 to 4 age group are projected to decline.
+Blacktown (North) - Marayong's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's median age of 38 years.
+Compared to Greater Sydney, Blacktown (North) - Marayong has a higher proportion of residents aged 5-14 years at 13.2%, but fewer residents aged 45-54 years at 10.9%.
+Between the 2021 Census and now, the population aged 75 to 84 years has increased from 3.8% to 4.8%.
+Conversely, the proportion of residents aged 25 to 34 years has decreased from 17.1% to 16.3%.
+By 2041, significant demographic changes are projected for Blacktown (North) - Marayong.
+The 75 to 84 age group is expected to grow by 52%, adding 534 residents to reach a total of 1,556.
+Residents aged 65 years and above will drive 59% of population growth, indicating ongoing demographic aging trends.
+Conversely, population declines are projected for the 0-4 and 25-34 age cohorts.